Cutting-edge research to maximise your cycling performance

 Whatever your level of cycling, and whatever your age, you can always unleash more cycling potential with the intelligent application of science.

-My brand new report, Maximum Cycling Performance, includes the very latest findings from the world of cycling science with practical advice showing you how you can ride faster and longer whilst staying in peak riding health, whatever your goal.
+My extensive report, Maximum Cycling Performance, includes the very latest findings from the world of cycling science with practical advice showing you how you can ride faster and longer whilst staying in peak riding health, whatever your goal.

 Among Maximum Cycling Performance’s contents, you’ll find cutting-edge research on the best way to structure your training durations and intensities, and why a “polarised” approach – emphasising long easy sessions and short, very intense sessions – is by far the best.